PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/mail_collector.rst

         There is a version restriction for both Winlogbeat and Logstash.
 We only support version 6.5.4 for both products.

+The mail borg events from all the bots are centralized via the Logstash server and queued to the RabbitMQ server via the **logstash** exchange.
+There is a **logstash** queue bound to that exchange and the Mail Collectgor application is pulling in the events from that queue.

 Application
 -----------